isabellecda/writeups/TryHackMe/Brainstorm/Brainstorm.md

 THE END!

+---

-Note: I did try to crash the application at the 'user' parameter, but for some reason could not do it.
-I saw that I could overwrite the EIP in this case, so I'll probably retry this latter.
+*Note: I did try to crash the application at the 'user' parameter, but for some reason could not do it.
+I saw that I could overwrite the EIP in this case, so I'll probably retry this latter.*